bentman/jarvis/README.md

 # J.A.R.V.I.S.
 AI Assistant

-A personal AI assistant inspired by Tony Stark's JARVIS, featuring local AI processing with hardware acceleration for NPU/GPU devices.
+A personal AI assistant inspired by Tony Stark's JARVIS, featuring local AI processing with modern voice capabilities and hardware acceleration for NPU/GPU devices.

 ## Overview

-JARVIS (Just A Rather Very Intelligent System) is a full-stack AI assistant that combines a FastAPI backend with a React frontend and local AI processing through Ollama.
-Built with a focus on performance, portability, and personality, it provides a witty, capable AI assistant that runs entirely on your local machine.
+JARVIS (Just A Rather Very Intelligent System) is a full-stack AI assistant that combines a FastAPI backend with a React frontend, local AI processing through Ollama, and modern voice integration.
+Built with a focus on performance, portability, and personality, it provides a witty, capable AI assistant with voice interaction that runs entirely on your local machine.

 ## Key Features

 - 🤖 **Local AI Processing**: Runs entirely on your machine using Ollama - no cloud dependencies
+- 🎤 **Modern Voice Stack**: Speech-to-text (faster-whisper), text-to-speech (coqui-tts), and wake word detection (openWakeWord)
 - 🚀 **Hardware Acceleration**: Automatic NPU/GPU detection and optimization (NVIDIA, AMD, Intel, Qualcomm)
-- 💬 **Personality System**: Configurable AI personality inspired by MCU's JARVIS
+- 💬 **Personality System**: Configurable AI personality inspired by MCU's JARVIS with voice responses
 - ⚡ **Cross-Platform**: Optimized for both x64 (Intel/AMD) and ARM64 (Snapdragon X)
 - 🔄 **Fallback Mode**: Continues working even when AI services are unavailable
 - 📊 **Performance Benchmarking**: Built-in benchmarking to measure AI response times